ScratchAddons/website/site/faq.md

 ### How can I contribute to Scratch Addons?

 Firstly, thank you for your interest of contributing to Scratch Addons.
-We appreciate your interest and your later contibutions.
+We appreciate your interest and your later contributions.

-Contributing to Scratch Addons is not that hard.
+As an open-source project, we welcome any kind of contributions.
+You don't even need to ask us or to have a certain rank.
+Anyone is welcome.
+There's even a chance that you didn't realized that you have contributed to the project!

+Anyway, back to the point.
+You can contribute in many ways, and some of it is really easy.

+- **Contribute some code**

+  If you can code on JavaScript, HTML5, and CSS, you can contribute by doing some coding/programming.
+You can fix bugs, tackle some requests, or create your own addon.

-- If you can code on JavaScript, simply do some code, whether it's an addon or a new feature, and create to a pull request.
-You can do so by forking [the repository](https://github.com/ScratchAddons/ScratchAddons/), do your necessary changes, and some of us will review your pull request.
-If we think that it fits, we will accept your PR, and if it's an addon, it will be an addon on our extension.
-Read more about how to create an addon [here](https://github.com/ScratchAddons/ScratchAddons/wiki/Creating-an-addon).
+  After that, you need to create a pull request.
+You can do so by forking [the repository](https://github.com/ScratchAddons/ScratchAddons/), do your necessary changes, and create a pull request.
+If it is deemed feasible, we will merge it.

-- If you can't code or would just like to help with discussions and suggestions for the addon, feel free to say something on [our issues tab](https://github.com/ScratchAddons/ScratchAddons/issues) or [our Discussions tab](https://github.com/ScratchAddons/ScratchAddons/discussions).
-There, you can suggest new addons to be added, help with a little bit with the development, and much more!
+  We're also open for contributions of other aspects than the extension.
+You can view our repositories on [our GitHub organization page](https://github.com/ScratchAddons) and help us build them

+- **Suggest an idea**

+  Have something that you think would be a good addition to Scratch Addons?
+[Tell us!](#i-think-you-missed-a-feature-what-can-i-do)

+- **Report a bug**

+  Found a bug in one of our addon, the settings page, or basically anything on our extension?
+[Send us a bug report](#what-can-i-do-if-i-find-a-problem).

+- **Translate Scratch Addons**

-- If you can speak a language other than English, you can help translate/localize Scratch Addons to your language.
-Read more about how you can do it [here](https://github.com/ScratchAddons/ScratchAddons/wiki/Localization). <!-- TODO -->
+  If you can speak other language than English, you can help translate/localize Scratch Addons to your language.
+You can start from [here](https://github.com/ScratchAddons/ScratchAddons/wiki/How-to-join-the-localization-team).

+- **Write the documentation**

+  Are you familiar enough with Scratch Addons?
+If so, you can write the documentation for it.
+The documentation can include how to use it, or how it works.
+Please contact us on [our Discussion tab](https://github.com/ScratchAddons/ScratchAddons/discussions) for further information.

+- **Send a feedback**

-- Lastly, you can send a feedback on [our feedback page](https://scratchaddons.com/feedback).
-Your small feedback give us a different point-of-view in the extension development, and, in most times, help us point things that needed attention and fix problems that we didn't think of.
+  You can send a feedback on our form, located at [the feedback page](https://scratchaddons.com/feedback).
+Your feedback may give us a different perspective in the extension development and help us know things needed attention and fix bugs.

-We're also open for contributons of other aspects than the extension.
-You can view our repositories on [our GitHub organization page](https://github.com/ScratchAddons) and help us build them.
+- **Leave a review on the stores**

+  You can leave us a review about Scratch Addons on [the Chrome extension page](https://chrome.google.com/webstore/detail/fbeffbjdlemaoicjdapfpikkikjoneco) or [the Firefox addon page](https://addons.mozilla.org/firefox/addon/scratch-messaging-extension/).

+- **Star our repository**

+  Basically, the GitHub star is similar to the Scratch star/favorite.
+You can do this by going to [our repository](https://github.com/ScratchAddons/ScratchAddons) and click the "Star" button on the top-right corner.

+- **Spread the word**

+  You can tell Scratch Addons to anyone, like your friends, your relatives, your family members, or even your teacher, if you want.
+We're just asking you to [not do this on the Scratch website](#can-i-tell-people-about-scratch-addons-on-scratch).

+### How can I create my own addon?

+Read more about how to create an addon on Scratch Addons [here](https://github.com/ScratchAddons/ScratchAddons/wiki/Creating-an-addon).

 ### How can I put my name on the [contributors page](/contributors)?